sav-che/TL-2/Authors/Ball, Oscar Melville {std. O.M. Ball}.md

-> [!cite] BHL link: this entry starts at [page 305](https://www.biodiversitylibrary.org/item/103858#page/317/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 305](https://www.biodiversitylibrary.org/page/33265032) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Ball, Oscar Melville (1868-1942), Palaeobotanist and botanist, B.A.
 University of Virginia 1896, Ph.D.
-Leipzig (with W. Pfeffer) 1904; from 1903 at the Agricultural and Mechanical College of Texas. (*O.M.
-Ball*).
+Leipzig (with W. Pfeffer) 1904; from 1903 at the Agricultural and Mechanical College of Texas.
+**Abbreviated name**: *O.M.
+Ball*

 #### Herbarium and types